boundlessgeo/geodroid-server/docs/source/view-geogit.rst

 3. Synchronize the Repository with the Server
 -----------------------------------------------

 Before the new GeoGit repository is uploaded to the device it will first be synchronized with a server running locally on the desktop.
+To achieve this a second empty repository will be created, whose purpose will be to synchronize with the repository created in the previous section.

-1. In a separate directory create a new empty repository named “world”:
+1. In a separate directory create a new empty repository named “world”.
+This new repository should be created in a separate directory then the repository created in the previous section (and **not** in a level above or below the previous directory).

 .. code-block:: console